reincas/Lanthanide/docs/internals.md

 the list of states.
 In order to keep the relationship to data in the file cache, we need to asure a defined and fixed order of the states, although the order does not matter physically.
 The Lanthanide package therefore uses its own function `product_states(k)` to determine the list of determinantal product states for a 4f configuration with k electrons.
-Each state is represented by a tuple of indices into the list of available electrons in standard order:
+Each state is represented by a tuple of indices into the list of different available electrons in standard order:

 ```
 from lanthanide import product_states